eclipse-hono/hono/site/content/admin-guide/secure_communication.md

 Within a Hono installation the following communication channels can be secured with TLS:

-1. Applications connecting to *Dispatch Router* - Client applications consuming e.g. Telemetry data from Hono connect to the Dispatch Router component.
-This connection can be secured by configuring the client and the Dispatch Router for TLS.
+1. Applications connecting to *Dispatch Router* - Client applications consuming e.g. Telemetry data from Hono connect to the AMQP Messaging Network.
+This connection can be secured by configuring the client and the messaging network for TLS.
-1. *Hono Messaging* connecting to *Dispatch Router* - Hono Messaging connects to the Dispatch Router in order to forward telemetry data and commands hence and forth between downstream components (client applications) and devices.
-This (internal) connection can be secured by configuring the Dispatch Router and Hono Messaging for TLS.
-1. *Hono Messaging* connecting to *Auth Server* - Hono Messaging connects to the Auth Server in order to verify client credentials and determine the client's authorities.
-This (internal) connection can (should) be secured by configuring the Auth Server and Hono Messaging for TLS.
 1. *Device Registry* connecting to *Auth Server* - The Device Registry connects to the Auth Server in order to verify client credentials and determine the client's authorities.
 This (internal) connection can (should) be secured by configuring the Auth Server and Device Registry for TLS.
 1. *Protocol Adapter* to *Device Registry* - A protocol adapter connects to the Device Registry in order to retrieve assertions regarding the registration status of devices.
 This (internal) connection can be secured by configuring the protocol adapter and the Device Registry for TLS.
-1. *Protocol Adapter* to *Hono server* - A protocol adapter connects to Hono to e.g. forward telemetry data received from devices to downstream consumers.
-This (internal) connection can be secured by configuring the protocol adapter and Hono server for TLS.
+1. *Protocol Adapter* connecting to *AMQP Messaging Network* - A protocol adapter connects to the messaging network in order to forward telemetry data and commands hence and forth between downstream components (client applications) and devices.
+This (internal) connection can be secured by configuring the Dispatch Router and the protocol adapters for TLS.
 1. *Devices* connecting to a *Protocol Adapter* - Devices use TLS to both authenticate the protocol adapter and to establish an encrypted channel that provides integrity and privacy when transmitting data.
 Note that the specifics of if and how TLS can be used with a particular protocol adapter is specific to the transport protocol the adapter uses for communicating with the devices.

 ## Auth Server